Twisted Metal III: Reception

 Twisted Metal III received generally mixed reviews from critics, with an aggregate score of 48.97% on GameRankings.
 Kevin Dick of Game Revolution criticized the "uninspired" level design, "confusing" physics engine and "grainy" graphics, but commented positively on the various multiplayer options and soundtrack by Rob Zombie.
 Joe Fielder of GameSpot, while admitting the soundtrack by Rob Zombie and Pitchshifter was "fitting", also criticized the "lackluster" level design and "strange" physics engine, advising readers to investigate Activision's Vigilante 8 or GT Interactive's Rogue Trip: Vacation 2012 instead.
 Doug Perry of IGN stated that "with the exception of the four-player combat and Rob Zombie's hard-rock soundtrack -- the two great things about the game -- Twisted Metal 3 is a middle-of-the-road game that unfortunately doesn't do anything more than the first two games.
 In fact, it's just plain old hat".
 The only positive reviews came from GameFan, which gave it 87%; from GamePro, which gave it four-and-a-half stars out of five; and from Game Informer, which gave the game 8.25 out of 10 and wrote that "certainly Twisted Metal 3 is a worthy addition to the series, but it isn't the same car combat game you've grown to know and love.
 For some this is a good thing, for others the changes are unacceptable".
-Despite the mixed critical reception, Twisted Metal III was commercially successful, selling 1.14 million copies in the United States alone.
-As a result, the game was rereleased for the Sony Greatest Hits line-up in 1999.

 Next Generation reviewed the game, assigning a rating of one star out of five, and opined that "there's nothing to Twisted Metal III but the same drive-and-shoot action from level to level with no payoff to keep your interest".

+In its first month of release, Twisted Metal III was the ninth best-selling home console game in the United States.
+In total, it sold 1.14 million copies in the United States alone.
+As a result, the game was re-released for the Sony Greatest Hits line-up in 1999.